taw00/element-rpm/README.md

 # Element: decentralized, encrypted chat & collaboration

+> IMPORTANT!!!
+> If you have come here because there is an error reported by DNF or Zypper in
+> reguards an incorrect URL, that exists because I pushed out an error.
+The
+> worst kind of error that breaks updates.
+Just follow the "Prep" step below
+> for your distribution and you will be functional again.
+My apologies.
+Ugh.
+> -todd

 _.&nbsp;.&nbsp;.&nbsp;packaged for Fedora and OpenSUSE_

 _**What is Element?**_ Decentralized, encrypted chat & collaboration powered by [matrix].